aguswahy13/image-classification-rockpaperscissors/README.md

 # Image Classification Rockpaperscissors Datasets
 This program recognizes the shape of the hand that makes up scissors, rock, or paper.
 Program used artificial neural network (ANN) more than 1 hidden layer with TensorFlow.
 Rockpaperscissors datasets contain rock, paper, and scissor image in each folder.
+[Rockpaperscissors Datasets](https://drive.google.com/file/d/11zpFRxqjl_r-r3x-1QY-nGUswFypm9DO/view?usp=sharing)

 ## Detail process followed by
 1. Program is used on Google Colab